 Most homeowner guides start the clock the day probate is filed.
 In real life, the trouble usually starts months earlier.
 A parent goes into the hospital.
 A spouse stops opening the mail.
 A relative passes away on a Tuesday and the will is somewhere in a desk drawer.
 The mortgage, the property taxes, the water bill, and the lender’s collections department do not pause for any of it.
 That window — after distress has begun but before the county surrogate has issued Letters — is what this guide calls pre-probate property distress.
-It is the most under-discussed and most time-sensitive period in New Jersey real estate, and this 2026 guide explains exactly what NJ families can — and cannot — do during it.
+It is the most under-discussed and most time-sensitive period in New Jersey real estate — one we see play out across counties such as Monmouth County, Morris County, and Ocean County — and this 2026 guide explains exactly what NJ families can — and cannot — do during it.

 Pre-probate property distress is the period when an NJ home is already deteriorating financially, legally, or physically, but no fiduciary has been appointed to act on its behalf.
 There are three common scenarios: